 To understand the customer needs the team met with Cameron Griffith.
 Cameron is a sales associate at Trane and serves as the company liaison for this project.
 He was able to give insight into what Trane wanted for this project by specifically requesting our team to reach out to Jim Stephens and John Kynoch.
 Jim is the Executive Director of Maintenance and Utilities at Florida State University.
 Our team is working closely with him to understand what FSU’s role will be in the utilities of the new building being built in the Innovation Park.
 John is the Head of the Facilities Management and Administration at the Magnetic Field Laboratory.
 He is helping our team understand how the magnets in the lab are cooled and how that energy can be harnessed to cool other parts of the laboratory or another building in the Innovation Park.

 Our team asked Cameron several questions that are listed in Table 1.
 We left the questions open ended so not to steer the conversation.
-Cameron answered our questions and we turned his answers into interpreted needs.
+Cameron answered our questions, and we turned his answers into interpreted needs.
 His answers gave us helpful suggestions of how our project can impact not just the MagLab but other buildings as well.
 He has shown interest in each of our backgrounds to suggest how we can improve and provide new, innovative solutions to Trane’s work.

 Explanation of Results